emoltz/Dice_Game/README.md

-# A Simple Dice Game
+# Pass the Pigs Online
 A simple game with HTML and Javascript, meant for Javascript learning and practice.